 This is generally the preferred method for complex microservice environments due to its fine-grained control and automation potential.

-3. Using Ingress Controllers with Canary Features (e.g., NGINX Ingress, Traefik, Ambassador)
+3. Using Ingress Controllers With Canary Features (e.g., NGINX Ingress, Traefik, Ambassador)

 Modern Ingress controllers often support canary routing capabilities: